-While this situation doesn't apply to everyone, if you have either Non-Qualified Options (NQO's) or Incentive Stock Options (ISO's), and you make any mistakes in the decisions that need to be made in dealing with them...you could kill yourself financially, as surely as a bullet would to your heart.
+While this situation doesn't apply to everyone, if you have either Non-Qualified Options (NQO's) or Incentive Stock Options (ISO's), and you make any mistakes in the decisions that need to be made in dealing with them...you have to be very careful of the taxable liability associated with them.

 Listen.
 If you do not understand all the subtleties, fine points and traps involved with managing a portfolio of NQO's or ISO's, you can cost yourself a fortune.
-For example...